score-p/scorep_plugin_perf/README.md

 To use this plugin you have to add it to the `SCOREP_METRIC_PLUGINS` variable, e.g.:

-    export SCOREP_METRIC_PLUGINS="PerfScoreP"
+    export SCOREP_METRIC_PLUGINS="perf_plugin"

 Afterwards you can select the metrics you want to measure from the list of the available metrics using

-    export SCOREP_METRIC_PERFSCOREP_PLUGIN="<metric name>"
+    export SCOREP_METRIC_PERF_PLUGIN="<metric name>"

 See below for a list of available metrics.